You can become a Software Engineer.

 - $500 deposit

-We have 3 easy ways you can pay for tuition.
+We have 3 easy ways to pay:

 - Pay upfront

 - Pay in 12 installments of just $1,366